Kinesiology, Health and Sport Studies

 Qualified Admission

-Applicants whose undergraduate grade point average is between 2.5 and 2.9, and who otherwise meet the criteria for regular admission, will be admitted on this basis but will be required to successfully complete additional coursework and/or other requirements as stipulated by the Division Graduate Officer.
+Applicants whose undergraduate grade point average is between 2.0 and 2.99, and who otherwise meet the criteria for regular admission, may be admitted to a master's program on a qualified admission.

 Non-Degree Admission (Pre- or Post-Master’s)

-Applicants must have an undergraduate grade point average of 2.5 or above, and an undergraduate degree in any field.
-Non-degree applicants must include a personal statement with their initial graduate application, specifying their intent to apply to a Kinesiology, Health and Sport Studies degree program prior to the earning of nine credit hours.
-Only one semester of full-time graduate study, part-time registrations not to exceed nine credits, are normally permitted in this classification.
-Based on the approval of the College of Education Graduate Officer, no more than nine credits taken in graduate non-degree admission status may later be applied to graduate degree program requirements.
+Applicants must have an undergraduate grade point average of 2.0 or above, and an undergraduate degree of any field.
+Non-degree applicants must include a personal statement with their graduate application, specifying their intent to apply to a Kinesiology, Health and Sport Studies master's degree program prior to earning nine credit hours.
+No more than nine credits taken in graduate non-degree admission status may later be applied to graduate master's degree program.

 BARCELONA, JEANNE: Ph.D., University of Texas at Austin; M.A.E., Olivet Nazarene University; B.A.,Saint Mary's College; Assistant Professor